Total Stock Return Calculator

 We are inclined to do something, no matter how tough or challenging it is as long as we know why we are doing it.
 It becomes paramount before we undertake any task that requires effort to know the purpose behind that task.

-Purpose is what drives us, gives us the motivation and ensures we stick around till the end to experience the outcome as well.
+The purpose is what drives us, gives us motivation, and ensures we stick around till the end to experience the outcome as well.

 Investing needs a purpose: